Musicals in 2020

 Come From Away

-After its Melbourne season at the Comedy Theatre concludes in March, the Australian production of Come From Away heads to China in 2020.
+After its Melbourne season at the Comedy Theatre concludes in March, the Australian production of Come From Away was sscheduled to head to China, but this tour was cancelled due to COVID-19.
 A Sydney season follows at the State Theatre from August,

 Photographer: Jeff Busby.